huang5587/comp120-jhuang/immense-woodland-80683/README.md

 The output of the web server depends on the path used and HTTP request.
 I used curl to send HTTP post requests to the web app.

 <h3> /rides path </h3>
-Sending a HTTP post request with the appropriate passenger data will return a list of vehicles in the vehicle database.
+Sending a HTTP post request with the appropriate passenger data will return a list of vehicles from the vehicle database.
+Notuber uses this path to display vehicles on its map interface.

 <h3> /vehicles path </h3>
 Sending a HTTP post request with the appropriate vehicle data will add that vehicle to the vehicle database.